dreamcatcher-tech/network/Inbox/2025-07-29 0956 building the config based UI.md

 frames as we made them might be quite close to being mcp'd.

 layout would be as a grid, showing which pieces were occupied by which components.  also the state of each component.

+makes the frames able to be treated like a server, but makes them easily driveable by an agent, and you wouldn't know if it was a human or an agent.
+So the tool call stream is possibly available to authors, but at the very least means that an ai can help you navigate a ui and it could drive it headless, with nothing rendered, to get the output it needs.